laserbeamfoam/SimToPC/README.md

 5. **Use the surrogate**
    Once trained, the surrogate can predict melt track geometry for **new combinations of parameters** without running full CFD simulations.

-For example, the figure below shows the **predicted track width (W)** as a function of laser power and scanning speed, obtained from the trained neural network surrogate:
+For example, the figure below shows the **predicted mean track width (W)** as a function of laser power and scanning speed, obtained from the trained neural network surrogate:

 ![NN predictions](docs/images/nn_predictions.png)

-Similar figures are generated for the predicted **track depth (D)** and **track height (H)**, allowing for a complete visualisation of how process parameters influence melt track geometry.
+Similar figures are generated for the predicted mean and standard deviations of the **depth (D)**, **height (H)**, and **porosity** allowing for a complete visualisation of how process parameters influence melt track geometry.

 Such visualisations make it possible to:
 - Explore the design space efficiently